 From Highway to Urban Plaza: A Case Study for Sustainable Design

-At its core the project is about the transformation from a car-centric site to a people-centric site that offers a variety of activities.
-It is the entrance to the downtown area and it now offers places to understand the history of the site (with interpretive panels) and present a picture of what Montreal is: a vibrant and diverse city.
+This project, which is the entrance to the downtown area, demonstrates the transformation from a car-centric site to a people-centric site.
+It offers a variety of activities and places to understand the history of the site (with interpretive panels) and presents a picture of what Montreal is: a vibrant and diverse city.

-There is also a large open space for either basking in the sun or sitting and reading on the main integrated bench running along length of the site, from north to south, with monumental sculptures at each end.
+Additionally, there is a large open space that runs the length of the site with monumental sculptures at each end.
 Seeing residents, workers and tourists alike exploring the different spaces and views of the city confirms that urban space can have an important impact on human health and well‐being.

 The project focuses on improvement of biomass and reduction of the heat island effect, with 276 trees and thousands of shrubs and perennials and grass covering almost half of the entire space.
-The canopy index doubles to 27% and will help sequester 4 metric tons of CO2 in the first year alone, and more than 310 tons over the next 30 years.
+The canopy index has been doubled to 27% and will help sequester 4 metric tons of CO2 in the first year alone, and more than 310 tons over the next 30 years.

-Plant selection, including 53% of native plants, was done so there is no irrigation required after the establishment period.
-Grassed areas, rain gardens and planting beds on the sidewalks have been designed to receive runoff from adjacent impervious surfaces and manage rainfall events on site, with 86% of stormwater features visible to site users.
+Plant selection features mostly native plants (53%) and requires no ongoing irrigation.
+Grassed areas, rain gardens and planting beds on the sidewalks have been designed to receive runoff from adjacent impervious surfaces and to manage rainfall events on site, with 86% of stormwater features visible to site users.

-Here again, the trees play a major role: they will intercept more than 310 m3 of rainfall in the first year alone, and 29 000 m3 over the next 30 years, adding to the rain gardens and absorbent landscape capacity, and significantly reducing the amount of water otherwise directed to the municipal sewer system by retaining above 85th percentile of rain events.
+Here again, the trees play a major role; they will intercept more than 310 m3 of rainfall in the first year alone, and 29,000 m3 over the next 30 years, adding to the rain gardens and absorbent landscape capacity, and significantly reducing the amount of water otherwise directed to the municipal sewer system by retaining above the 85th percentile of rain events.

-Planning a public space on a former highway also meant a detailed approach to soil management and protection of the small amount of vegetation and healthy soil present on site (conserving 87% of existing) and preparing the site to restore disturbed soils.
-The demolition of the elevated infrastructure was of course the first step, with 100% of the on-site generated construction and demolition waste diverted from landfill.
+Planning a public space on a former highway also required a detailed approach to soil management and protection of the small amount of vegetation and healthy soil present on site (conserving 87% of existing) and preparing the site to restore disturbed soils.
+The demolition of the elevated infrastructure was the first step, with 100% of the on-site generated construction and demolition waste diverted from landfill.

-1. Demonstration on how to maximise infiltration of stormwater runoff on site without the use of underground detention basins.
+1. Demonstration of how to maximize infiltration of stormwater runoff on site without the use of underground detention basins

-2. Demonstration on how trees can add volume retention to stormwater management on site.
+2. Demonstration of how trees can add volume retention to stormwater management on site

 ABOUT THE PRESENTER

-Melanie Glorieux is a landscape architect with more than 20 years of experience planning streetscapes and parks, in private and pubic settings.
+Melanie Glorieux is a landscape architect with more than 20 years of experience planning streetscapes and parks, in private and public settings.

 Her experience in landscape architecture has allowed her to develop an expertise in masterplan designs that integrate sustainable stormwater management and construction techniques in an urban context.
-Promoting an integrated and holistic design approach, she has worked on a variety of projects where professionals in civil and electrical engineering, as well as architecture and urbanism, collaborate at all levels.
+Promoting an integrated and holistic design approach, she has worked on a variety of projects where professionals in civil and electrical engineering, architecture and urbanism collaborate at all levels.

 Her professional and academic experience gives her a perspective that allows her to combine client, user and designer needs in the creation of an integrated and sustainable urban landscape project.

-In 2016, she became the first Canadian professional to achieve SITES AP accreditation, and was able to implement the approach in this project.
+In 2016, she became the first Canadian professional to achieve SITES AP accreditation, and was able to implement this approach on this project.